 Portfolio management and monitoring

-There are multiple software solutions on the market that can help you with task management, cost management, even workplace monitoring and efficiency management.
-However, the very idea of integrated portfolio management requires all the tools to be connected—at least in the data collection and structuring points.
-And each enterprise has a choice whether to go with a giant like Microsoft and their impressive, yet maybe a bit gigantic, line of products such as Project Online, Teams, Office 365, etc. Or to choose a lightweight PPM solution with just enough features and capabilities to keep your portfolios safe and sound, but not too many extra tools you don’t have a need for.
+There are multiple software solutions on the market that can help you with task management, cost management, and even workplace monitoring and efficiency management.
+However, the very idea of integrated portfolio management requires all the tools to be connected.
+At least, in the data collection and structuring points.
+And each enterprise has a choice whether to go with a giant like Microsoft and their impressive, yet maybe a bit gigantic, line of products such as Project Online, Teams, Office 365, etc. Or to choose a lightweight PPM solution with just enough features and capabilities to keep your portfolios safe and sound.
+But not too many extra tools you don’t have a need for.

 PPM Express is just the kind of tool that was created specifically for project and portfolio management in small and medium-sized organizations.
-It is designed to integrate seamlessly with JIRA and Planner, which makes it just the right fit for 20+ portfolios at a time operation.
+It is designed to integrate seamlessly with JIRA and Planner, Microsoft Azure DevOps, and Microsoft Project Online.
+What makes it just the right fit for 20+ portfolios at a time operation.
 It is a Cloud-based solution that makes the dashboard available for your project managers and stakeholders anytime, anywhere.
-It is designed to be user-friendly and easy to use and deploy.
-Get full portfolio visibility, establish project management practices, and manage resources with accurate and up-to-date data from the projects at hand.
-All you need to start managing projects, tracking progress, and collaborating is in PPM Express toolbox.
+PPM Express is designed to be user-friendly and easy to use and deploy.
+Get full visibility, establish project management practices, and manage resources with accurate and up-to-date data from the projects at hand.
+All you need to start managing projects, tracking progress, and collaborating is in the PPM Express toolbox.